-When container files are used, Entire Output Management stores the complete print data in a container file before processing any report definitions.
-The original print data are copied as a whole.
-All subsequent separation processing, browsing and printing in parts requires no access to the original data source, but uses the print data in the container file.
-Consequently processing is also very fast.
+Entire Output Management does this storage into the container file before processing any report definitions.
+The original output is copied as a whole, all following separation processing, browsing and printing in parts will be very fast.

 Entire Output Management keeps the whole original output stored in the database as long as there is at least one active report with location "S" (= source) pointing to it.
 This could mean that the container file is filled with very large output, even though only a fraction is actually needed.

-You should store print data in a container file whenever intensive separation processing (separation exits), browsing or printing in parts is necessary.
+It makes sense to store in a container file whenever intensive separation processing, browsing or printing in parts is necessary.

-Be aware though, that for the lifetime of the original output in the container file, reports created with the Store in NOM DB set to "Y" mean that those parts of the output are actually stored again in the active-data file, whereas with location "S" Entire Output Management keeps only pointers to the container file.
+Be aware though, that for the lifetime of the original output in the container file, reports created with Store in NOM DB in the report definition(s) mean that those parts of the output are indeed stored again in the active-data file, whereas with location "S" Entire Output Management would keep only pointers to the container file.

-Bear in mind that the active report with the highest expiration date determines the lifetime of the whole original output in the container file.
+Remember that the report with the highest expiration date will determine the lifetime of the whole original output in the container file.